Refocusing on the Medium: The Rise of East Asia Video Art

 Dec 27, 2020 ― Mar 27, 2021

-TV Buddha in Nam June Paik TV Wave exhibition is now live broadcasted in cooperation with the Shanghai OCAT’s current exhibition Refocusing on the Medium: The Rise of East Asia Video Art.
+TV Buddha in Nam June Paik TV Wave is now live broadcasted in cooperation with the OCAT Shanghai’s exhibition Refocusing on the Medium: The Rise of East Asia Video Art.

-You can find the live streaming image of TV Buddha at the exhibition of OCAT with the image below.
+You can find the live streaming image of TV Buddha at the exhibition of OCAT with the photographs below.

 Since the SONY Portapak portable video recorder was invented in Japan in 1965, artists on every continent gained access and have contributed to the development of this global medium.
 Exhibitions exploring the histories of video art have featured across Asia in the past decade.
 The cumulative results have enhanced detail and depth to specific national histories laudably expanding an existing world history of video art.
 The exhibitions and accompanying research expose scholarly accounts of experimental practice and international exchange that provokes a more radical review of the way video art is considered.
 This exhibition shows how the rise of East Asia video art developed as a hybrid global art form characterized by conditions of video art’s medium specificity in a context of post medium contemporary art practice.